 Saara Rei is a performer, rope artist, and kink educator with a professional background in modern and ballroom dance, as well as teaching and public speech coaching.

-As a rope artist, Saara has been practicing kinbaku, or the Japanese art of rope bondage, for over five years.
+As a rope artist, Saara has been practicing kinbaku, or the Japanese art of rope bondage, since 2014.
 She believes that it's impossible for two people tying together to hide what is truly there between them, and that this guarantied vulnerability is what's truly special about ropes.
 Saara is a seasoned rope bottom, and has tied with many amazing riggers around Europe.
 She is grateful to have gotten the chance to tie with so many wonderful, talented people, who have taught her so much about herself and about being in rope.
 Her over ten years of dance experience has given Saara a strong base of body awareness knowledge and experience that transfers over to her rope practice and teaching.
 To dance is to communicate with your body, and with that, there is no question that we are all dancing with our ropes.

 Through semenawa, or kinbaku that creates a feeling of helplessness and endurance, often with the use of pain and discomfort, Saara has come to understand that suffering comes from the comparison of what has been or could be to the present moment.
 And with that, one cannot suffer when they are truly present, in the now.
 This deep realization has been a main driving force for her when doing rope, and has aided her in maintaining deep peace in even some of the most difficult of situations.
 With the knowledge Saara has gained from the practice of semenawa, she enjoys teaching about how to use pain as a path to meditation, serenity, and pleasure.